casdoor/casdoor-website/docs/provider/captcha/cloudflareTurnstile.md

 author: YiNNx
 ---

 Cloudflare Turnstile is a captcha service provided by Cloudflare, which is a user-friendly, privacy preserving alternative to captcha.
-You can see more details from this [link](https://developers.cloudflare.com/turnstile/).
+You can see more details from [Turnstile Docs](https://developers.cloudflare.com/turnstile/).

 ## Create an API key pair

-To start using Cloudflare Turnstile, you need to [Create a Cloudflare account](https://dash.cloudflare.com/?to=/:account/turnstile), navigate to the `Turnstile` tab on the navigation bar, and get a sitekey and secret key.
+To start using Cloudflare Turnstile, you need to [Create a Cloudflare account](https://dash.cloudflare.com/?to=/:account/turnstile), navigate to the `Turnstile` tab on the navigation bar, and get the Site Key and Secret Key.

 First, add a name for the widget to identify it in the future and enter your website's hostname.
 Then choose the widget type. `Managed` is recommended.
 Click **Create**.